sjoerdvellinga/Trivia/backend/README.md

 And install dependent packages from requirements.txt with command:

 PIP3 install -r requirements.txt
-Note: Make sure that you are running version 1.0.1 of 'Werkzeug' or later.
+**Note**: Make sure that you are running version 1.0.1 of 'Werkzeug' or later.
 Earlier versions are not compatible with Python 3.9x.

 ### Database Setup
 With Postgres running, restore a database using the trivia.psql file provided.
 From the backend folder in terminal run: